thosgood/this-weeks-finds/markdown/101-151/week132.md

 lecture given in 1997, available at <http://www.math.mcgill.ca/~hermida>

-This talk presents some of the work by Makkai, Power and Hermida on their definition of n-categories.
+This talk presents some of the work by Makkai, Power and Hermida on their definition of $n$-categories.
 For more on their work see ["Week 107"](#week107).

-7) Carlos Simpson, On the Breen-Baez-Dolan stabilization hypothesis for Tamsamani's weak n-categories, preprint available as [math.CT/9810058](http://xxx.lanl.gov/abs/math.CT/9810058).
+7) Carlos Simpson, On the Breen-Baez-Dolan stabilization hypothesis for Tamsamani's weak $n$-categories, preprint available as [math.CT/9810058](http://xxx.lanl.gov/abs/math.CT/9810058).

 For quite a while now James Dolan and I have been talking about